skay1994/core-i18n/README.md

 ### Translating

-- I18N:Translate(id, component, defaultPosition, locale): Return or set translate in component.
+- I18N:Translate(id, component, defaultPosition, locale, notTranslate): Return or set translate in component.
 If not passed component, return translated string.
-    - id (string): The translate key
+    - id (string): The translation key
-    - component (CoreComponent) (default: nil): Any core component with ".text" property (like a World Text)
+    - component (CoreComponent) (default: nil): Any core component.
+      - The script will search for the ".text" property (World Text component has this property for example) if this property doesn't exist, nothing happens
     - defaultPosition (Vector3) (default: Vector3.New(0,0,0)): Default position to set component, after translation, if this translation key do not have a custom handler
-    - locale: Force location to prevent changed by player configuration.
-Example:
+    - locale (string) (default: nil): Force location to prevent changed by player configuration.
+    - notTranslate (boolean) (default: false):Not try to translate the component received.
 ```lua
 I18N:Translate("LanguageSelector.OpenMenuDesc", script.parent)
 ```